temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ## Add a Query

 Create a function called `showDetailsHandler()` in which a user can get information about their subscription details.
-Make sure to include error handlers to check for JSON responses.
+Make sure to include error handlers to ensure proper "GET" requests and responses.

 <!--SNIPSTART subscription-workflow-go-gateway {"selectedLines": ["155-195"]-->
 <!--SNIPEND-->